|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Holly then paraphrased this statement, saying, "You’re worried she would get overwhelmed by older-acting kids?"
 Andy responded, "Well, partly, but I’m also not sure she’s ready to be away from home that much.
 I had a hard time adjusting to preschool when I was little, and that’s partly why it worries me so much."
 As you can see, Andy and Holly demonstrated a good grasp of the speaker listener technique.
 When Holly did not pick up on Andy’s real worries, he gently but clearly reexplained his fears about starting their daughter in preschool.

-On this track, we have discussed the speaker listener technique for structuring conversations for divorced clients on sensitive issues.
+In this section, we have discussed the speaker listener technique for structuring conversations for divorced clients on sensitive issues.
 There are six basic steps to this technique.
 They are the speaker has the floor, share the floor, no problem solving, avoiding mind reading, don’t go on and on, and stop and let the listener paraphrase.

-On the next track we will discuss finding and experiencing forgiveness.
+In the next section, we will discuss finding and experiencing forgiveness.
 I find that three steps to forgiveness can help clients cope with divorce.
 These three steps are forgiveness gets the hate out, self forgiveness, and forgiving the former spouse.

 Question 13: What are the six basic steps to the speaker listener technique?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Others who bought this Couples Course